 5. If the collection of information involves small businesses or other small entities, describe the methods used to minimize burden.

-The proposed reduction of the number of questions required and elimination of a form will lessen the burden on all respondents, including small businesses or entities.
+Many of these instruments have been in use by the International Trade Administration for 3 years and during this time no negative feedback has been received from either clients or client-facing staff regarding the use of these forms.

+To minimize respondent burden, the International Trade Administration rigorously reviewed the instruments to ensure that the questions are necessary to provide the information needed to ensure high levels of client satisfaction and to take appropriate action to improve satisfaction.
 6. Describe the consequences to the Federal program or policy activities if the collection is not conducted or is conducted less frequently.

 The quality of service that we provide to our clients would suffer if these collections are not conducted or are conducted less frequently.
 The majority of the collections are conducted on a transactional basis and enable ITA to identify potentially unsatisfied clients so that immediate action can be taken to resolve the situation.
 The client feedback is relied upon to guide ITA’s quality improvement initiatives.
 The requested information is not otherwise available and is invaluable in planning our programs to best meet the needs of our clients.

 7. Explain any special circumstances that require the collection to be conducted in a manner inconsistent with OMB guidelines.